Common Side Effects Of ADHD Medication

 Treatment options

-If you suspect that you or your child may have ADHD, the first step to getting treatment is receiving an accurate diagnosis from a healthcare professional.
-Treatment plans for ADHD generally involve a combination of therapy and medication.
+If you suspect that you or your child may have ADHD, the first step to getting treatment may be receiving an accurate diagnosis from a healthcare professional.
+Treatment plans for ADHD may involve a combination of therapy and medication.

 Understanding different medications

 Different medications for ADHD work via different mechanisms.
-There are two types of medication categories for ADHD medication:
+There are two main categories of ADHD medications

-1. Stimulant ADHD Medications: Stimulant medications work by increasing levels of certain neurotransmitters (special chemicals that help brain cells communicate with each other) responsible for attention and focus.
-Stimulants are the most common ADHD medication prescribed, because they’ve shown to be effective in managing ADHD symptoms, like hyperactivity and disruptive behavior, in as much as 70% of adults and between 70 and 80% of children
+Stimulant medications work by increasing levels of the neurotransmitters dopamine and norepinephrine, which are responsible for attention and focus.
+Stimulants are the most common ADHD medications prescribed because they’ve been shown to be effective in managing ADHD symptoms, like hyperactivity and disruptive behavior, in as many as 70% of adults and between 70 and 80% of children

-If stimulants cause unwanted side effects, your doctor may want to change your medication dosage or try a different medication.
-Stimulants are considered controlled substances, because they may cause addiction if misused.
+If stimulants cause unwanted side effects, your doctor may change your medication dosage or try a different medication.
+Stimulants are considered controlled substances because they may cause dependency if misused.

-2. Non-stimulant ADHD medications: If stimulant medicine doesn’t work to improve someone’s ADHD symptoms, their doctor may recommend a non-stimulant medication.
-Non-stimulant medications work by targeting a different neurotransmitter in order to help manage ADHD symptoms.
-Non-stimulants are not considered controlled substances, and may be recommended for people who experience side effects with stimulants or people with a history of drug abuse.
+If stimulant medications doesn’t work to improve someone’s ADHD symptoms or they are contraindicated, a physician may recommend a non-stimulant medication.
+Non-stimulant medications work by targeting mainly norepinephrine to manage ADHD symptoms.
+Non-stimulants are not controlled substances and may be recommended for people who experience side effects from stimulants or people with a history of substance use.

 Increased risk of cardiovascular disease

-Stimulants increase blood pressure and heart rate, possibly placing patients at a higher risk of developing chronic high blood pressure in the future.
-Studies show that long-term stimulant medication use may increase the risk of developing heart disease, including high blood pressure.
-While, in the past, researchers believed that long-term used of stimulant medications in children put them at risk of experiencing sudden cardiac death (sudden death), a recent meta-analysis of three studies with nearly two million subjects shows that this is not true.
+Stimulants increase blood pressure and heart rate.
+Studies show that long-term stimulant medication use may increase the risk of developing heart disease and high blood pressure.
+While, in the past, researchers believed that long-term use of stimulant medications in children put them at risk of experiencing sudden cardiac death (sudden death), a recent meta-analysis of three studies with nearly two million subjects shows that this idea is a misconception.

 Sleep problems